Who are the protesters demanding an end to job quotas in Bangladesh?

 Vina Nadjibulla, vice president of research and strategy at the Asia Pacific Foundation of Canada, said the South Asian country faces an “acute job crisis for university graduates”.

-“The 30 percent quota will hit that group,” Nadjibulla told Al Jazeera.
+“The 30 percent quota will hit that group,” Nadjibulla told Al Jazeera, referring to the jobs reserved for descendants of freedom fighters.

 The protests stand out all the more because of the significant economic gains that Bangladesh has made in recent years.